yushengzh/benchmarking-ml4quantum/README.md

 ## Citation

-If you use the source code and datasets in your publication, please cite:
+If you find the source code and datasets useful in your research, please cite:
 >
     @inproceedings{zhao2025rethinkq,
         title={Rethink the Role of Deep Learning towards Large-scale Quantum Systems},